 To qualify as a beginning farmer or rancher, the borrower must meet the following criteria:

-The applicant may not have a net worth (including the net worth of the farmer's or rancher's spouse) of more than $500,000.
+Have a net worth (including the net worth of the farmer's or rancher's spouse) of not more than $500,000.

 The aggregate amount of the loans (subject to limitations on depreciable property) received by a farmer or rancher (including the farmer or rancher's spouse or minor children) cannot exceed $524,200* (*adjusted annually for inflation/deflation).